 - Graphical performance is boosted by Mali-400 MP GPU, which is supported by 2Gb of Ram.

 - Available storage is 16GB and has a size of 100 x 64 x 11.8mm.
 2x USB ports are also included for connecting other devices.

-- Micro SD, Micro USB, Wifi, Ethernet, and also Bluetooth of this device can play a vital role for developing advanced projects.
+- Micro SD, Micro USB, Wifi, Ethernet, and Bluetooth can play a vital role in developing advanced projects.

 - Operating systems like Android, Debian, and the Ubuntu Core can be used without facing any sort of difficulties.

 Price starts from $75 and can easily accomplish all the projects you want to build on a single board computer.